Rain, rain, rain. Some love it, some hate it, but however you feel about muddy ground, learning to ride it well will boost your bike handling skills.

 We’re popping this one on the list for two reasons.
 Firstly, riding with a face-full of mud isn’t going to help your bike handling; it’s hard to steer if your goggles are covered in crud and you can’t see the trail.
 Yes, tear-offs can help but why not minimise the flying mud in the first place?

 Secondly, if you’re planning on riding for any length of time, you’ll help reduce the amount of gloopy, gritty stuff that makes its way down the back of your jacket and shorts.

 There are so many options to choose from nowadays, no matter what tyre width or suspension set up you have, and a huge range or prices.
 So really there’s no excuse… unless you actually like grit in your eyes?

 Clean you bike regular to preserve your components.
 Alex Evans

 Pro set-up vs. regular rider

-Inevitably, if you’re riding at the highest level there will be a few additional changes that are made to adapt the bike for the rigours of riding difficult competition tracks, especially when ridden as hard and fast as Atherton.
-“The speed that Rachel [Atherton] rides at requires that her suspension set up is a lot firmer, so she doesn’t go through the travel,” explains Krejbich.
+Inevitably, if you’re riding at the highest level there will be a few additional changes that are made to adapt the bike for the rigours of riding difficult competition tracks.
+Krejbich says top-level riders often require their suspension setup to be a lot further.

 Last but not least — don’t forget to clean your bike!